All Episodes

 Thank you.

-But first I do want to tell you this I love how you very delicately and tactfully made the nexus between uh Chris Hanson to catch a predator and that disgusting diary.
+I love how you very delicately and tactfully made the nexus between Chris Hansen to catch a predator and that disgusting diary.

-I don't I don't know anything about the doc I wait I'm not sure what you're saying here.
+I'm not sure what you're saying here.

 That's all I'm saying.

-His home and office yes they rated both.
+His home and office.

-It's disgusting that's ridiculous.
+It's ridiculous.

-Well thank you for what you do by the way because we wouldn't have any food in our grocery stores uh if it weren't for people like you and you do a uh a very that is a really important job.
+Well, thank you for what you do, by the way, because we wouldn't have any food in our grocery stores if it weren't for people like you.

 Thank you for that.

-Murphy, and anyone else supporting putting people out of work because the government is saying the only way to solve this problem is our way.
+Biden, Murphy, and anyone else supporting putting people out of work because the government is saying the only way to solve this problem is our way.

-I wouldn't make that analogy but I would say this the fact that nurses that and and medical professionals in particular and police officers in particular and military personnel in particular the idea that people that worked in a petri dish of COVID every day were diving on COVID grenades,
+The fact that nurses and medical professionals in particular and police officers in particular and military personnel in particular, the idea that people that worked in a petri dish of COVID every day were diving on COVID grenades,

-putting their own lives at risk every single day in the worst moments of this pandemic that we would ever under any circumstances consider firing them without bending over backwards and trying to accommodate people that in my view are heroes because they didn't have to go to work to save other people's lives in the middle of a pandemic but they did it anyway.
+putting their own lives at risk every single day in the worst moments of this pandemic, that we would ever, under any circumstances, consider firing them without bending over backwards and trying to accommodate people that, in my view, are heroes because they didn't have to go to work to save other people's lives in the middle of a pandemic, but they did it anyway.

 Many of them got COVID as a result of working in that environment.

-The idea that now we're going to turn around and say oh sorry you're out you're fired because they have a disagreement or a medical condition or a religious belief that what whatever it happens to be, and they don't try to find a way to accommodate them, you know.
+You're fired because they have a disagreement or a medical condition or a religious belief that Whatever it happens to be, and they don't try to find a way to accommodate them.

 In other words, thread the needle where you could have a safe work environment and also recognize the heroic work they've done for two years.

-Because working in a hospital the last two years, you have been putting your life at risk of every single day.
+Because working in a hospital the last two years, you have been putting your life at risk every single day.

 That's just a fact.